So, you want to buy a puppy, but not quite sure about the breed?

 This agile runner was once used for hunting, namely retrieving birds from swamps and flushing out fish (because he loves the water and is built for swimming).

-But, his loyalty and an overall cheerful nature, over time, made him a great family dog or a companion for people with an active lifestyle.
+But, his loyalty and overall cheerful nature, over time, made him a great family dog or a companion for people with an active lifestyle.

 Also, you need to learn the traits that these dogs come with so that you know what to pay attention to when buying a puppy.